Pokedexrockett/Im_bored_CLI_project/README.md

 ## Usage

+activity - Description of the queried activity

+accessibility - A factor describing how possible an event is to do with zero being the most accessible [0.0, 1.0]

+type - Type of the activity ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"]

+participants - The number of people that this activity could involve [0, 5]

+price - A factor describing the cost of the event with zero being free [0, 1]

+key - A unique numeric id [1000000, 9999999]

 api.event_by_type("recreational") # returns a recreational event
 api.event_by_random("activity") # returns a random event
 api.event_by_participants(4) # returns an event based on the number of people